 From all the wrong assertions of SRF

 Self-Realization Fellowship, SRF, is a California-based society.
-They worship a "guru Jesus" and five other gurus they say are behind them, speak of many christs, mermaids in heaven, and want others to believe they are preaching "original Christianity as taught by Jesus Christ", although there was no such thing, and, further, his gospel teachings were for Jews only.
+They worship a "guru Jesus" and five other gurus they say are behind them, speak of many christs, mermaids in heaven, and want others to believe they are preaching "original Christianity as taught by Jesus Christ", although there was no such thing, and, further, his gospel teachings were for Jews only - and there were no monastics there for what we know.
 What could the many problems be?

 1. There was no Christianity of Jesus.
 Christianity (for gentile followers) started later, in 49 or 50 CE.
 The requirements for a Christian stand out in Acts 15:22-30, and are confirmed in Acts 21:25.